 Most people are intimidated by canning.
 They’re worried they won’t do it right so they never even try.

 However, canning is really not that hard.
 There are lots of easy canning recipes that are huge crowd-pleasers.
 For example, my homemade golden raspberry jam is crazy easy and unbelievably good.
+I love to whip up a batch of this marionberry jam for that blackberry flavor all year long!
 They also make great housewarming or host gifts for parties, too!

 Bake some granola